LawanGoud/Python-/README.md

 Write a program that reads a word W, an index I, and a letter C.

 Print the word W by replacing the letter at the index I with the given letter C.

+## Half String - 2

+Write a program that reads a string and prints the second half part of the string.